ERICA: Improving Entity and Relation Understanding for Pre-trained Language Models via Contrastive Learning: Methodology

 \section{Methodology}

-In this section, we introduce the details of \ourmodel. \ourmodel is a general framework that enhances PLM's capability at capturing factual knowledge, via better modeling both entities and their relations in the text.
-We first describe how to represent entities and relations in documents and then detail the two contrastive learning-based tasks:
+In this section, we introduce the details of \ourmodel.
+We first describe the notations and how to represent entities and relations in documents.
+Then we detail the two novel pre-training tasks: Entity Discrimination (ED) task and Relation Discrimination (RD) task, followed by the overall training objective.